Dick Institute

+The Dick Institute is a public library, museum and art gallery situated in Kilmarnock, East Ayrshire, in the west coast of Scotland.
+The building was originally opened in 1901 and has been recognised as a 4-star tourist attraction by VisitScotland.

+After only eight years of the building being open to the public, a serious fire engulfed the Dick Institute, with many of the items on display at the time of the fire being destroyed, however, many of the paintings were salvaged by staff who carried them from the building as they evacuated.
+It was reconstructed in the following years, and by World War I, it was serving as an auxilary hospital before being reconverted into a library and museum following the war.

-The Dick Institute is a museum and library in Kilmarnock, Scotland.
-It is an important cultural venue in the south-west of Scotland, featuring the largest museum and art gallery space in Ayrshire as well as the central library for East Ayrshire.
+Today, the Dick Institute is recognised as an important cultural venue in the south-west of Scotland, featuring the largest museum and art gallery space in Ayrshire as well as the central library for East Ayrshire.
+The Dick Institute has been described as "Scotland’s finest municipal gallery".

-History of the building
+History

+Opening

 The Dick Institute was opened in 1901.
-The funds which were required to build the institute were provided by James' Dick, who lived in Australia but was born, in 1823, in Soulis Street, Kilmarnock.
+The funds which were required to build the institute were provided by James Dick, who lived in Australia but was born in 1823, in Soulis Street, Kilmarnock.
 The building was severely damaged by fire only eight years after it opened.
 Some of the museum's collections were lost in the fire but it reopened in 1911 and was used as an auxiliary hospital in 1917 during World War I.

 Present day

 The Dick Institute has a programme that includes nationally important exhibitions, permanent displays of the museum's own collections and work by contemporary artists, film makers and young people from the area, giving the Dick Institute a growing reputation for the quality and scope of its exhibitions and events.
 Previous major exhibitions have included Miffy, Quentin Blake, Wallace and Gromit, Cutting Edge, Radical Nature and Bill Viola.

 Many of Scotland's leading contemporary artists including Kenny Hunter, Simon Ward and Christine Borland have been shown and creative commissioning programmes have supported artistic talent, by linking with major shows such as Ayrshire Innovators, Creative Burns and South By South West.

 The South Museum and Loom Room feature stories of the local and social history of the area as well as a Johnnie Walker display featuring a selection of illustrations and objects from the company and from the institute's own collections.

 The North Museum wing contains objects from the natural history sciences and archaeology collections which have been recently updated and refurbished to display more items, including some previously unseen by the public from the museum stores.
 The lending library, junior library, learning centre and cafe are all housed on the ground floor.